Joe Lonsdale: Investment

 In 2011, Lonsdale, Brian Koo, and Jim Kim co-founded the San Francisco-based venture capital firm Formation 8, which focused on investing in technology companies based in Asia.
 Its first fund raised almost $450 million, and the firm was described by Fortune as "the hottest new VC firm since Andreessen Horowitz".
 The company went on to raise a second, $500 million fund in December 2014.
 Formation 8's portfolio included Color Genomics, Oculus VR, Oscar Health, Plated, RelateIQ, Wish, and Yello Mobile.

-Formation 8 shut down in November 2015, citing differences in investment styles between the founders.
-Later reporting attributed the closure to interpersonal conflicts between Lonsdale and Koo, stemming from the public sexual assault allegation and lawsuit against Lonsdale, and a failed investment by Koo.
-Koo was angered that Lonsdale had not told him about the sexual assault allegations until the lawsuit, and was concerned about their impact on the reputation of his family, which controls the LG and LS chaebols in South Korea.
-Those concerns were shared by Koo's father, John, whose LS Group had promised $50 million in early investment to Formation 8, and who chaired Formation 8's strategic advisory board.
-Lonsdale had grown concerned about Koo's investments in Asia, including his failed attempt to create a Korean presence for Wish that was ultimately viewed by Wish's CEO to be a competitor.
+Formation 8 shut down in November 2015, citing differences in investment strategies among its founders.
+Subsequent reports linked the closure to personal conflicts between Joe Lonsdale and Brian Koo, including tensions related to a public sexual assault allegation and lawsuit involving Lonsdale, as well as a failed investment by Koo.
+Koo was reportedly upset that Lonsdale had not informed him of the allegation before the lawsuit became public, and was concerned about the potential impact on his family's reputation; Koo's family is affiliated with the LG and LS chaebols in South Korea.
+These concerns were reportedly shared by Koo's father, John Koo, who chaired Formation 8's strategic advisory board and had pledged $50 million in early investment to the firm.
+Lonsdale, in turn, had raised concerns about Koo's investments in Asia, including an unsuccessful effort to establish a Korean branch of Wish, which was later viewed by Wish's CEO as a competing venture.

 8VC

 In 2015, shortly after the breakup of Formation 8, Lonsdale co-founded 8VC (originally called "8 Partners") with 15 of the 25 employees from Formation 8.
 8VC has invested in Anduril, Hyperloop One, Synthego, and UBiome.
 Originally based in San Francisco, Lonsdale relocated the firm's headquarters to Austin, Texas in 2020, shortly after moving there with his family.
-The fund employs Jack Moshkovich, a Stanford University graduate who is the son of Vadim Moshkovich, and Denis Aven, a graduate of Yale University with an MBA from Harvard who is the son of Petr Aven.
-Lonsdale posted about these employees on X, saying, "I’m lucky to live in the greatest country in the world, and it will remain as such if we can keep working with the top talent of all backgrounds, including, yes, Chinese and Russians and Israelis et al, without demonizing people for imagined things they didn’t do.
-We haven’t taken any money from their fathers or their fathers’ friends, and don’t need it.".
+The fund employs Jack Moshkovich, the son of Vadim Moshkovich, and Denis Aven, the son of Petr Aven.
+Lonsdale posted about these employees on X, saying, "I'm lucky to live in the greatest country in the world, and it will remain as such if we can keep working with the top talent of all backgrounds, including, yes, Chinese and Russians and Israelis et al, without demonizing people for imagined things they didn't do.
+We haven't taken any money from their fathers or their fathers' friends, and don't need it."

 Lonsdale has also been an angel investor.
 He was included in Forbes' "30 Under 30" list in 2012, "Richest Entrepreneurs Under 40" in 2016, and "Midas List" in 2021 (later dropping off the list in 2022).